KDE/digikam-doc/README.md

 ### Sphinx Framework

-The Sphinx documentation generator translates a set of reStructuredText source files into various output formats, automatically producing cross-references, indices etc. It just used at run time with the **make** command to render contents, and check warnings/errors.
+The Python based Sphinx documentation generator translates a set of reStructuredText source files into various output formats, automatically producing cross-references, indices etc. It just used at run time with the **make** command to render contents, and check warnings/errors.

-Documentation writer will never touch the Sphix configuration.
+Documentation writer will never touch the Sphinx configuration.

 ### Contribute Workflow